theupdateframework/taps/candidate-tuf-versions.md

 client shall terminate the update and report the specification version mismatch.

-When a client validates targets metadata, they may check for the `deprecation_timestamp` field.
+When a client validates targets metadata, they may check for the `becomes_obsolete` field.
 If this field is present, the client should do the following:
-* If the current time is after the time listed in `deprecation_timestamp`, the client should report to the user that the update is not available due to a version mismatch and consider the current targets metadata file invalid.
+* If the current time is after the time listed in `becomes_obsolete`, the client should report to the user that the update is not available due to a version mismatch and consider the current targets metadata file invalid.
 If this is the top-level targets file, the update should be terminated.
-* Otherwise, the client should warn the user that the TUF specification version they are using will be deprecated at the time indicated by `deprecation_timestamp` and proceed with the update.
+* Otherwise, the client should warn the user that the TUF specification version they are using will be deprecated at the time indicated by `becomes_obsolete` and proceed with the update.